blinktrade/BlinkTradeJS/README.md

 ### Subscribe to ticker

-You can subscribe on one or more market symbols
+You can subscribe on one or more market symbols.

 ```js